amstan/openCICAD/doc/MessageStructure.md

 The CRC is calculated by the destination device in realtime.
 The receiver should know whether the data is valid or not by the time it is ready to assert a dominant bit during the Acknowledge bit period.
 If the CRC is invalid the receiver will not assert a dominant bit during the acknowledge.

 [Web-based CRC calculator](http://depa.usst.edu.cn/chenjq/www2/SDesign/JavaScript/CRCcalculation.htm)

+## Message Delimiter
+To prevent a momentary recessive glitch when the transmitter stops transmitting a dominant CRC2 delimiter and the acknowleger starts transmitting a dominant ACK.

 ## Acknowledge
 If the destination device receives this message without error they must drive the line dominant for the entire width of the acknowledge bit.